 As the first part of this paper has stated, our purpose is to examine the rationality of current ranking, by applying the more scientific method onto the same data set.
-In order to reflect the character of data more precisely, we employ two kinds of multivariate analysis, i.e., principal component analysis and discriminant analysis.
+In order to ditect the character of data more precisely, we employ two types of multivariate analysis, i.e., principal component analysis and discriminant analysis.

-The central council for minimum wage uses the 20 indexes as mentioned before.
+The central council for minimum wage uses 20 indexes as mentioned before.
 However, some of them are the mean value of similar kind of indexes.
-For example, as the data of amount of sale per employee, a wholesale-trade industry and retail-trade industry are referred individually and, in addition, the mean value of both indexes is included again as an another index.
-Needless to say, the mean value has the high correlation with the original indexes, so such added indexes have to be excluded from the analysis, in order to remove analytical bias.
-We can find three more composite indexes to be excluded by the same reason.
+For example, as the data of amount of sale per one employee, a wholesaletrade industry and retail-trade industry are referred individually and, in addition, the mean value of both indexes is included again as an another index.
+Needless to say, the mean value has the high correlation with the original indexes, so such added indexes have to be excluded from the analysis, in order to remove an analytical bias.
+We can find another three composite indexes like this.

-Extracting 4 composite variables leaves us only 16 ones, there are (1)prefecture income per capita, (2)wage earnings per capita,(3)the monthly expense per household, (4)consumer prices difference index, (5)cost of living per household(single family), (6)cost of living (four-member family), (7)scheduled monthly earnings per full-time worker, (8)scheduled monthly earnings per part-time worker, (9)the amount of salary of 5 percentile worker, (10)high-school graduate initial salary, (11)medium and small-sized business annual spring wage increase, (12)total value of a shipment (manufacturing industry), (13)total value of a shipment (construction industry), (14)the amount of sales (dealership),(15)the amount of sales (the restaurant) and (16)the amount of sales (other service industries).
+Extracting 4 composite variables leaves us only 16, there are (1) prefec ture income per capita, (2) wage earnings per capita, (3) the monthly expense per household, (4) consumer prices difference index, (5) cost of living per household (single family), (6) cost of living (four-member family), (7) scheduled monthly earnings per full-time worker, (8) scheduled monthly earnings per part-time worker, (9) the amount of salary of 5 percentile worker, (10) high-school graduate initial salary, (11) medium and smallsized business annual spring wage increase, (12) total value of a shipment (manufacturing industry), (13) total value of a shipment (construction industry), (14) the amount of sales (dealership), (15) the amount of sales (the restaurant) and (16) the amount of sales (other service industries).

-The analysis is conducted as follows.
-We start from applying a principal component analysis in order to derive the principal components.
-This enables us to understand the character of each prefecture by referring fewer dimensions.
-With that in mind, the principal component scores for all prefectures are derived, which teaches us some distinguishing features of prefectures.
+Our analysis is conducted as follows.
+We start to apply a principal component analysis and consolidate above variables into 3 principal components.
+This enables us to understand the character of each prefecture by referring more fewer dimensions.
+With that in mind, the principal component scores for all prefectures are derived, which teaches us some key distinguishing features of prefectures.
 Next, a discriminant analysis is applied to the principal component scores.
 A discriminant analysis yields the theoretical grouping based on the statistical features of the data directly.
-We can conclude that the ranking shown in Table 3 (current ranking in 2012) works as the rational reference if our ranking (theoretical discrimination) consistent with the grouping in Table 3.
-This also means the ranking of Table 3 reflects the economic situation definitely, in the sense of the statistical accuracy.
+The ranking shown in Table 3 (current ranking in 2012) works as the reference discrimination and the comparison of our ranking (theoretical discrimination) with the reference ranking leads us to know if the ranking of Table 3 reflects the economic situation definitely, in the sense of the statistical accuracy.

-III-3 Results of principal component analysis
+III-1 Results of principal component analysis

-The principal component loading (PCL) is given in Table 28.
-The first principal component has a positive correlation with all variables and it particularly highly correlates with (7) scheduled monthly earnings per full-time worker, (1) prefecture income per capita, (2) wage earnings per capita income.
-They are the variables which relate to the general conditions of wage and employment of the region.
-On the other hand, the variables indicating the industrial performance ((12) ~ (16)) are related to the business conditions and the payment ability of the industry/firms.
-From these considerations, we can name the first principal component as "the general employment environment".
+The principal component loadings (PCL) are given in Table $2^9$ .
+The first principal component has a positive correlation with all variables and it particularly highly correlates with (7) scheduled monthly earnings per full-time worker, (3) prefecture income per capita, (2) wage earnings per capita income.
+They are the variables which relates to the regional general conditions of wage and employment of the region.
+On the other hand, the variables indicating the industrial performance ((12) ~ (16)) are relevant to the business conditions and the payment ability of the business.
+From these considerations, we can name the first principal component as " the general employment environment ".